 Prospective students often ask why they should attend our program if they already hold a health coaching certification.
 From Ashley’s perspective, FMCA’s curriculum included things she simply didn’t have exposure to elsewhere.
 “I’m MUCH better equipped to implement treatment plans with patients because of the FMCA program,” she reflects.
 Thanks to her passion and dedication to learning, she’s now bringing new confidence and know-how to the clients she sees and the doctors with whom she partners.

 So what’s next for Ashley?
-“My plan for the future is to continue being an advocate for health coaching in the world of medicine,” she says, and with her insatiable appetite for learning and sharing her expertise with others, this seems like a natural evolution.
+“My plan for the future is to continue being an advocate for health coaching in the world of medicine,” she says.
+With her insatiable appetite for learning and sharing her expertise with others, this seems like a natural evolution.
 She’s no stranger to speaking engagements; Ashley was recently asked to speak for the Metagenics Advanced Practitioner Services Program (MAPS), an educational program designed to help practitioners implement lifestyle medicine in their practice.
 She looks forward to more chances to “engage the medical community about the necessity of health coaching in patient care.”

 We asked Ashley what advice she had for people considering FMCA.
 Her response: “Just do it!
 If you’re interested in working in a more clinical environment, do it.
 If you want to go beyond educating clients and actually facilitate change in them, do it.
 If you want to better understand your own health and be part of a community of like-minded, positive people who build each other up and make each other better, do it!”